-During disasters, CRCs increase the resource distribution and short term sheltering capacity and the support for residents to provide critical services.
-CRCs also represent a location for year-round community engagement through wrap around services provided by the hosting entities through day to day functions.
-An example would be a non profit community center that in its normal daily functioning serves the community, and through its role as an identified CRC serves as a community hub year round in preparation and response to disasters.
+During disasters, CRCs increase the resource distribution and short-term sheltering capacity and the support for residents to provide critical services.
+CRCs also represent a location for year-round community engagement through wrap-around services provided by the hosting entities through day to-day functions.
+An example would be a non-profit community center that in its normal daily functioning serves the community, and through its role as an identified CRC serves as a community hub year round in preparation and response to disasters.
 Further, CRCs can act to provide community gathering spaces to receive educational materials and information on preparedness and home/community resilience initiatives.
-In this way, CRCs will enhance social resilience within communities by creating clearly identified and easily accessible gathering spaces out in some cases may entail porated, and a maintenance the dual-purpose CRCs will impacted areas.
+In this way, CRCs will enhance social resilience within communities by creating clearly identified and easily accessible gathering spaces but in some cases may entail porated, and a maintenance the dual-purpose CRCs will aim to be built to FEMA standards to withstand might winds and provide a safe haven for citizens in impacted areas.
 Public facilities will require a licensed architect or engineer to design the facilities in accordance with FEMA standards.
 Facilities must be made available to residents in times of emergency.
-All CRCs must have a long term maintenance and operations plan that is determined by PRDOH to be viable.
+All CRCs must have a long-term maintenance and operations plan that is determined by PRDOH to be viable.

-CRCs will predominantly be the construction of new fa and operations funding pla aim to be built to FEMA Standards to withstand high winds and provide a safe haven for citizens in
+CRCs will predominantly be the construction of new fa and operations funding pla